 The Board has affirmatively determined that each of Jerome L. Davis, Thomas N. Kelly Jr., Steven R. Koonin, Gerald R. Szczepanski, Carrie W. Teffner, Kathy P. Vrabeck, Lawrence S. Zilavy, Lizabeth Dunn and Raul J. Fernandez is independent under the NYSE standards as well as under standards set forth in SEC regulations, and that the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee are comprised exclusively of independent directors under the foregoing standards.
 The Board did not determine Messrs.
-DeMatteo, Kim and Sherman to be independent to be independent executive cost or current executive positions with the Company.
+DeMatteo, Kim and Sherman to be independent because of their recent or current executive positions with the Company.